I Can Only Go So Long

 After mulling over many possibilities, it clearly came down to this pretty easy choice.

-After getting into the thought process, I found that coming up with a theme for our granddaughter’s visit was a really great idea.
+After getting into the thought process, I quickly discovered that deciding on a water theme for our granddaughter’s visit was a really great idea.

-- A theme helps turn the ordinary into a celebration.
+- Summer splashing helps turn the ordinary into a celebration.

-- A theme is a creative expression of the one who plans it.
+- Creating a theme for the time spent together is a very creative expression of the one who plans it.

 Where We Went